William Blakeney, 1st Baron Blakeney: 1748 to 1761

-In 1748, he was appointed lieutenant governor of Menorca; captured by the British in 1708, the island was considered vital for control of the Western Mediterranean.
-However, it was also vulnerable; the Spanish deeply resented British occupation, while it was only two days sail from Cádiz, and one from the French naval base at Toulon.
-Since the nominal governor, Baron Tyrawley, never visited Menorca, Blakeney was its effective ruler.
+In 1748, he was appointed lieutenant governor of Menorca, which had been captured by the British in 1708, and was considered vital for control of the Western Mediterranean.
+However, it was also highly vulnerable, since the Spanish deeply resented British occupation, while it was only two days sail from Cádiz, and one from the French naval base at Toulon.
+As Baron Tyrawley, the official governor, remained in London, Blakeney was its effective ruler.
 He attempted to reduce local opposition by encouraging his troops to marry local women, and by controlling Catholic schools and institutions, but neither of these measures was successful.
-Tyrawley's absence was symptomatic of general neglect; in 1757, a Parliamentary committee noted the poor state of its defences, with crumbling walls and rotten gun platforms.
-In addition to Tyrawley, over 35 senior officers were absent from their posts, including the governor of Fort St Philip, and the colonels of all four regiments in its garrison.
+A 1757 Parliamentary review noted the poor state of its defences, while in addition to Tyrawley, over 35 senior officers were absent, including the governor of Fort St Philip, and the colonels of all four regiments in its garrison.

-When the Seven Years' War began in April 1756, the French quickly occupied the island and began the Siege of Fort St Philip, which was commanded by Blakeney.
+When the Seven Years' War began in April 1756, the French quickly occupied the island and besieged Fort St Philip, which was commanded by Blakeney.
 An attempt by Admiral John Byng to lift the siege was repulsed in May, and Blakeney surrendered on 29 June.
-The garrison was given free passage to Gibraltar, whose governor was Thomas Fowke, court-martialled but acquitted in 1746 for the defeat at Prestonpans.
+The garrison received free passage to Gibraltar, whose governor was Thomas Fowke, court-martialled but acquitted in 1746 for the defeat at Prestonpans.
 In the inquiry that followed, Fowke was dismissed for failing to provide reinforcements from the Gibraltar garrison, while Byng was executed in March 1757.

 Blakeney's heavy drinking, which left him with "a paralytick disorder" and "nervous tremors", was portrayed as the pardonable trait of a simple soldier, but many considered his surrender premature.
 Although rewarded by being appointed to the Order of the Bath and made 'Baron Blakeney' in the Irish peerage, he was barely able to write his name due to hand tremors, and this ended his military career.
-He died on 20 September 1761 in Ireland and was later buried in the nave of Westminster Abbey; the gravestone still exists, but the inscription is now very faint.
+He died on 20 September 1761 in Ireland and was later buried in the nave of Westminster Abbey.